Fungichi/Noyevon/README.md

 - If the script is not run with administrative privileges, it automatically attempts to restart itself with elevated permissions.
 ## Tip from the author
 I made an exe of this file using pyinstaller, and then i added this exe to the hp programmable key.
-So now i can activate the script by a single click.
+So now i can activate the script by a pressing a key.